surfnet-niels/connect-federation-1.1/openid-connect-federation-1_1.md

 trust_marks

 :   OPTIONAL.
 An array of JSON objects, each representing a Trust Mark.

-    []{.break}

-    trust_mark_type
+Trust Marks are described in [Section 7](#trust_marks){.auto .internal .xref}.
+Each object in the array contains the following members:

-    :   REQUIRED.
+    -   `trust_mark_type`: REQUIRED.
 Identifier for the type of the Trust Mark.
 The value of this claim MUST be the same as the value of the `trust_mark_type` claim contained in the Trust Mark JWT that is the value of the `trust_mark` claim in this object.
-    :

-    trust_mark
-    :   REQUIRED.
+    -   `trust_mark`: REQUIRED.
 A signed JSON Web Token that represents a Trust Mark.
-    :

-    Trust Marks are described in [Section 7](#trust_marks){.auto .internal .xref}.

 trust_mark_issuers